Creating a New Interface

 When the Route File Management window opens, the example interface is displayed.
 The blue icon indicates it is a fully configured interface.

-MENU OPTIONS: Select the interface and right click.
-The drop down menu opens.
-There are many options available with this menu.
-You can add, edit or delete a Route, copy one, edit the description and do things like Define Global Transaction Monitors and Stage Listeners.
-You can also perform search functions export components and rename your route.
+MENU OPTIONS: Select the Interface and right-click.
+The drop-down menu opens.
+There are many options available on this menu.
+For example, you can add, edit or delete a Route, copy a Route, edit the Route description and do things like Define Global Transaction Monitors and Stage Listeners.
+You can also perform search functions, export components and rename your route.

 Leave the default settings for this Route.

-When the Route File Management window opens, you’ll now have an empty grid.
-To create a new Route (interface), click anywhere in the empty grid and then click Add Route.
+To create a new Route (interface), click anywhere in the empty grid and click Add Route.

 When the Add New dialogue opens, enter “Getting-Started-Interface” and click OK.

 When the Route File Management Window opens, my Getting-Started-Interface Route appears in the grid.
-It has a red icon next to it, indicating that it is an uncompleted interface.
-To start configuring the Interface, select anywhere in the interface row and double click.
+It has a red icon next to it, indicating an uncompleted interface.
+Select anywhere in the interface row and double-click to start configuring the interface.

 The Main Route Grid for this interface will open.

 The Main Route Grid is where you define any Sources and Targets required for a particular interface.
-You can define as many source and target systems as you like.
-For this interface, one Source and one Target system are defined by default.
+You can define as many Source and Target systems as you like.
+However, one Source System and one Target System are defined by default for this interface.

 The Main Route Grid is complete.
-To build an interface with the eiConsole you will move from left to right across your screen configuring each one of the 7 stages.
+To build an interface with the eiConsole, you will move from left to right across your screen, configuring each of the 7 stages.
 Each stage represents a point in the logical flow of data from the Source System to the Target System.
-Every interface you configure in the eiConsole follows this same Assembly Line process.
+Every interface you configure in the eiConsole follows this same assembly line process.